cchambe12/springfreeze/README.txt

 Organization
 <><><><><>

-## Sweave folder : all sweave files and PDF outputs
+## docs folder : all sweave files and PDF outputs

 ## archive: old scripts, sweave files, figures, and data that is no longer needed